Polaris - A Growing Diverse and Inclusive Community!

 As a school we are dedicated to creating an inclusive and diverse community where we feel safe, supported and included within our Community.
 We know that as a community we are all at our best when as whole individuals we are appreciated, valued and respected.

 We strive to create an environment where our thoughts and actions spring from a source of mutual respect, compassion, and kindness, a safe place that stimulates our students to grow, develop and reach their true potential.
-One of the goals of the Waldorf Curriculum is to teach about a world of goodness, beauty, and truth, a world that our children can reflect in themselves and aspire to.
+One of the goals of our Curriculum is to teach about a world of goodness, beauty, and truth, a world that our children can reflect in themselves and aspire to.

 Polaris is a new and growing community, and we acknowledge that there is a lot of important work needed for us to achieve this vision.
 We are committed to this work and are currently working with Alma Partners to explore these issues further through Diversity, Equity and Inclusion training and workshops.
 Our teachers and staff are working at a number of levels starting with bringing awareness to and examining our own internal biases and how they are expressed, studying how the curriculum and its delivery can embrace and promote diversity, equity and inclusion, and exploring the festival life of the school and our policies and procedures to ensure we stay true to our commitment to an inclusive and diverse community which is representative of us all.